 7 Smart Ways to Use Your Credit Cards in a Recession

-• Control spending and use any rewards you've accrued to pay for things you need.
+- Control spending and use rewards to pay for essentials.

-The conventional wisdom on how to use your cards (pay off your balance each month, use autopay) might not always apply during turbulent times.
+Conventional wisdom for how to use cards (pay off your balance each month, use autopay) can fall flat during financially turbulent times.
+Recessions call for an update, a new way of thinking.
 Let’s take a closer look at seven smart ways to use credit cards in a recession.

-2. Don’t pay off cards if you’re low on cash
+2. Carry debt when you’re low on cash

 3. Adjust or turn off autopay